KayleeSwenson/golden-fleece/content/authors/admin/_index.md

 highlight_name: false
 ---

-_Hi!
-First things first, it's pronounced "Oh-Tee-Mon."
-Please, just call me Jacob._

 I am a political science PhD candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
-Before moving to Missouri, I recieved my BA in Political Science from the [University of Louisiana at Lafayette](https://politicalscience.louisiana.edu) _(Geaux Cajuns!)_.
-Professionally, my research interests include American state politics, American political institutions, interest groups, and legislative expertise.
-This research focuses on the interactions between state political institutions and nongovernment actors or interest groups, specifically focusing on how the former deals with or uses the latter for expertise in political issue areas or upcoming bills and decisions.
+My research interests center around American public opinion, NASA and the space industry, public-private partnerships, accountability, administrative politics, bureaucracy, and qualitative methods.
+I also have an interest in representation and diversity within the space industry.

+My current plan for my dissertation centers around perceptions of accountability.
+Focusing on the public-private partnerships between the National Aeronautics and Space Administration (NASA), and the private space industry (such as SpaceX and Blue Origin), my dissertation will analyze this relationship from three different perspectives: the opinions of the American public, government officials, and the private space industry.

-You can download my Curriculum Vitae {{< staticref "Authement_CV.pdf" "newtab" >}}here{{< /staticref >}}.
+You can download my Curriculum Vitae {{< staticref "Swenson_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-As a bit of non-academic background, I was born and raised in the small town of Chauvin, located on the bayous of South Louisiana.
-I have several years of experience working in both state and local politics in Louisiana (through the Louisiana State Legislature and Lafayette Consolidated Government, respectively).
-If I am not researching state legislatures, you can usually find me waxing nostalgic about Louisiana cuisine (check out my family's cooking, beautifully recreated in my cousin Melissa Martin's restaurant, [here](https://mosquitosupperclub.com)), scrolling on Twitter to find new sneakers to buy, or speedrunning a video game... or probably a combination of all three.